aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 Once the stack is in place we can use the provided dashboard to visulualize the MediaConvert workload for a specific region.

 The dashboard is a just an example with what can be done with this data.
-Use Kibana to do analysis and experiment to provide information that is useful to you.
+Use Kibana to explore the data and experiment to provide information that is useful to you.

 # Stack Resources